PHPCSStandards/PHPCSExtra/README.md

     The fixer will separate each name with a comma and one space.
     If alternative formatting is desired, a sniff which will check and fix the formatting should be added to the ruleset.

+#### `Universal.Operators.ConcatPosition` :wrench: :bar_chart: :books:

+Enforce that the concatenation operator for multi-line concatenations is in a preferred position, either always at the start of the next line or always at the end of the previous line.

+* This sniff contains an `allowOnly` property to set the preferred position for the operator.
+    Accepted values: (string) `"start"` or `"end"`.
+Defaults to `"start"`.
+* Note: mid-line concatenation is still allowed and will not be flagged by this sniff.

 #### `Universal.Operators.DisallowLogicalAndOr` :bar_chart: :books:

 Enforce the use of the boolean `&&` and `||` operators instead of the logical `and`/`or` operators.